 I personally use the jump rope as part of my HIIT workouts.
-On some occasions my legs haven’t recovered properly after a long distance run, sprint session or a leg workout, so the only thing I can do in this case is rope-skipping.
+On some occasions my legs haven’t recovered properly after a long-distance run, sprint session or a leg workout, so the only thing I can do in this case is rope-skipping.

-So as you can see these are the greatest advantages that a jump rope brings, to either complete a training session or as replacement in case of need.
+So as you can see these are the greatest advantages that a jump rope brings, to either complete a training session or as a replacement in case of need.

 Although your purpose might be to lose weight, while you do that, you will also increase your fitness level dramatically.
-This progress will ensure your goal and besides that you will be able to jump at higher intensities and for longer periods, resting for less.
+This progress will ensure your goal and besides that, you will be able to jump at higher intensities and for longer periods, resting for less.

-You are constantly burning fat and carbs, even while you are at rest, but it is the length and intensity of your exercise that will determine how much you burn of each.
+You are constantly burning fat and carbs, even while you are at rest, but it is the length and intensity of your exercise that will determine how much you burn off each.
 The general rule is that carbs supply us with quick energy boosts and fat supplies us with the energy needed for longer, moderate-intensity workouts.
 Since carbs are a limited source of energy, if you keep exercising, then the body will switch to using more fat stores as fuel.
 At what point that switch occurs depends on the fitness level, as elite athletes and very fit people tap into fat stores sooner.

-Now, jumping at different intensities for short intervals is actual a great idea for as long as you maintain good blood circulation and an accelerated heart rate.
+Now, jumping at different intensities for short intervals is actually a great idea for as long as you maintain good blood circulation and an accelerated heart rate.
 Only make sure that modifying the intensity will not force you to quit sooner than planned.

 There are many ways you can train with the jump rope, but if you plan on relying only upon it, then start gradually and as you hit the target time, modify the intensity level.
 Challenging yourself is a good way to improve performance aka increase stamina.

 If you find it hard to jump uninterrupted, then do not panic and don’t throw it away.
-From experience I can tell you that it requires time and a lot of practice to master the jump rope.
+From experience, I can tell you that it requires time and a lot of practice to master the jump rope.
 This is a skill you must unlock by actually performing every day.
-I remember when I was learning to master it I couldn’t jump for more than 20 seconds without stopping because of my bad technique.
-As consequence, I got really frustrated.
+I remember when I was learning to master it.
+I couldn’t jump for more than 20 seconds without stopping because of my bad technique.
+As a consequence, I got really frustrated.
 But with time, I managed to jump smoothly for sets of 1-2 minutes.

 I usually begin by jumping 10 sets of 30 seconds with rests of 20 seconds from one set to another.
 This method allows you to start gradually.
-I consider these 5 minutes as warm-up.
+I consider these 5 minutes as a warm-up.
 Then I perform another 10 sets, but for 60 seconds now, respecting the same break-time.
 You can jump for 45 seconds if you want.
 So I add another 10 minutes to those 5.
-At this point my heart usually beats faster, and if it doesn’t, I just raise-up the intensity here and there by jumping faster.
+At this point, my heart usually beats faster, and if it doesn’t, I just raise-up the intensity here and thereby jumping faster.
 After this, if I still have time to train, I add another 10 sets of 2 minutes.
 The pause between those 2 mins is usually of 30-45 secs.
 At the end of it, I have performed 25 minutes of continuous workout.

-At this point you can decide whether to continue or not.
+At this point, you can decide whether to continue or not.
 You can do some extremely high intensity jumps like double-unders or simply continue by performing for a maximum jumping time.
 So this means that you will aim to jump for 3-7 minutes without stopping.
 And if you do, then you get back on it immediately until you finish the set.